vzqfr/Nathan_BSE_Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="[https://www.youtube.com/embed/CaCazFBhYKs](https://www.youtube.com/watch?v=-Aj4a3KioSA&ab_channel=BlueStampEng)" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My starter project was a soldering exercise that features 3 sliders that control the red, green, and blue on the LED that is also attatched to the system.
+The can be connected via USB to a computer to be powered and controlled.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.